Welcoming Your New Employee

 Effective onboarding:

-• Communicates the missions and visions of UC, UC Santa Cruz and your department
+• Communicates the missions and visions of UC, UC Santa Cruz and of your department

-• Facilitates understanding of job expectations and performance management
+• Facilitates understanding of job expectations and performance standards, and improves job performance

 • Helps new employees see how their roles fit into the larger organization and contribute to its success